LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 Arguing against ourselves

 The brand-book trap.
 A book of self-praise dies on the coffee table.
-Guardrail: the photographs lead; SRGR appears as vellum interludes; the editorial terms in §09 protect the voice.
+So the photographs lead and SRGR appears in short interludes.

 Image rights at scale.
-Hundreds of amateur photographs means hundreds of permissions.
-Guardrail: a consent-credit-honorarium workflow from week one, with a clear licence from each photographer.
+Hundreds of photographs means hundreds of permissions.
+A consent, credit and honorarium workflow runs from week one.

 Amateur quality varies.
 Not every submission deserves print.
-Guardrail: a hard curation bar, three professional commissions to anchor the book, and a fresh themed call for the best new work.
+A hard curation bar, plus three professional commissions to anchor the book.

 The October timeline.
 Thirteen weeks is tight.
-Guardrail: the archive already exists, curation is front-loaded, and the ₹500 edition can follow weeks after the collector edition if a gate slips.
+Curation is front-loaded, and the ₹500 edition can follow a few weeks later if a gate slips.

 The ₹500 economics.
 At that price the trade edition barely clears print.
-That is deliberate — the low price is there to widen access, paid for by the sponsorship so the whole city can hold the book.
+The low price widens access, and the sales risk is ours.

 12